officelearn/azure-docs.sv-se/articles/governance/blueprints/create-blueprint-powershell.md

 ## <a name="assign-a-blueprint"></a>Tilldela en skiss

-När en skiss har publicerats med PowerShell kan den tilldelas en prenumeration.
+Once a blueprint is published using PowerShell, it's assignable to a subscription.
 Tilldela skissen som du skapade till någon av prenumerationerna i din hierarki med hanteringsgrupper.
-Om skissen sparas till en prenumeration kan den endast tilldelas till den prenumerationen. **Skiss** parametern anger den skiss som ska tilldelas.
-Om du vill ange parametrar för namn, plats, identitet, lås och skiss använder du de matchande PowerShell-parametrarna i `New-AzBlueprintAssignment`-cmdleten eller ger dem i JSON-filen för **AssignmentFile** -parametern.
+Om skissen sparas till en prenumeration kan den endast tilldelas till den prenumerationen.
+The **Blueprint** parameter specifies the blueprint to assign.
+To provide name, location, identity, lock, and blueprint parameters, use the matching PowerShell parameters on the `New-AzBlueprintAssignment` cmdlet or provide them in the **AssignmentFile** parameter JSON file.

 1. Kör skissdistributionen genom att tilldela den till en prenumeration.
-Eftersom **deltagar** -och **ägar** parametrarna kräver en matris med objectIds av de säkerhetsobjekt som ska tilldelas roll tilldelningen använder [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) för att samla in objectIds för användning i **AssignmentFile** för dina egna användare, grupper eller tjänstens huvud namn.
+As the **contributors** and **owners** parameters require an array of objectIds of the principals to be granted the role assignment, use [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) for gathering the objectIds for use in the **AssignmentFile** for your own users, groups, or service principals.

-   - JSON-fil – blueprintAssignment.
-JSON
+   - JSON file - blueprintAssignment.json

      ```json
      {